Monastery: Catholic

 While in English most mendicant Orders use the monastic terms of monastery or priory, in the Latin languages, the term used by the friars for their houses is convent, from the Latin conventus, e.g., (convento) or (couvent), meaning "gathering place".
-The Franciscans rarely use the term "monastery" at present, preferring to call their house a "friary".
+Franciscans commonly call their house a "friary".

+Lutheran

+After the foundation of the Lutheran Churches, some monasteries in Lutheran lands (such as Amelungsborn Abbey near Negenborn and Loccum Abbey in Rehburg-Loccum) and convents (such as Ebstorf Abbey near the town of Uelzen and Bursfelde Abbey in Bursfelde) adopted the Lutheran Christian faith.

+In 1947 Mother Basilea Schlink and Mother Martyria founded the Evangelical Sisterhood of Mary, in Darmstadt, Germany.

+In 1948, Bavarian Lutheran priest Walter Hümmer and his wife Hanna founded the Communität Christusbruderschaft Selbitz.

+In 1958, Arthur Kreinheder established The Congregation of the Servants of Christ at St. Augustine's House in Oxford, Michigan.
+It is a Lutheran monastery in the Benedictine tradition.
+Strong ties remain with this community and their brothers in Sweden (Östanbäck Monastery) and in Germany the (Priory of St. Wigbert).

+In Germany, Communität Casteller Ring is a Benedictine Lutheran community for women.

+Anglican

+In the 19th-century monasticism was revived in the Church of England, leading to the foundation of such institutions as the House of the Resurrection, Mirfield (Community of the Resurrection), Nashdom Abbey (Benedictine), Cleeve Priory (Community of the Glorious Ascension) and Ewell Monastery (Cistercian), Benedictine orders, Franciscan orders and the Orders of the Holy Cross, Order of St. Helena.

 Eastern Orthodox

 In the Eastern Orthodox Church and Eastern Catholic Church, both monks and nuns follow a similar ascetic discipline, and even their religious habit is the same (though nuns wear an extra veil, called the apostolnik).
 Unlike Roman Catholic monasticism, the Eastern Orthodox do not have distinct religious orders, but a single monastic form throughout the Eastern Orthodox Church.
 Monastics, male or female, live away from the world, in order to pray for the world.

 Monasteries vary from the very large to the very small.
 There are three types of monastic houses in the Eastern Orthodox Church: